trevin-j/SortingVisualizer/README.md

 I used the SFML library for graphics.
 The entire SFML library is included in the project, though many features are not actually used, so one thing I will do when I get the chance is remove the extra features and un-include them in the solution.
 SFML's license is included in `dependencies\SFMLx64\SFML_license.md`.
 I made no modifications to the SFML library for this program.

+The debug files for SFML are not being tracked by git, so the linker will give warnings, but everything should compile fine.

 If you use Visual Studio, the program should compile without problems without needing to do anything extra.
 All dependencies should be included in the repository.

 # Useful Websites